solana-foundation/developer-content/content/courses/native-onchain-development/serialize-instruction-data-frontend.md

 import * as borsh from "@coral-xyz/borsh";

-// Constants for size calculations const ANCHOR_DISCRIMINATOR = 8; // 8 bytes for the Anchor discriminator
+// Constants for size calculations const ANCHOR_DISCRIMINATOR = 8; // 8 bytes for the account discriminator used by Anchor
 const STRING_LENGTH_SPACE = 4; // 4 bytes to store the length of each string

-// Absolute maximum sizes for the strings const MAX_TITLE_LENGTH = 100; // Absolute max length for 'title' const MAX_DESCRIPTION_LENGTH = 500; // Absolute max length for 'description'
+// Specific sizes for 'title' and 'description' strings const TITLE_SIZE = 100; // Allocate 100 bytes for the 'title'
+const DESCRIPTION_SIZE = 500; // Allocate 500 bytes for the 'description'

-// Total space required for the Movie struct const MOVIE_REVIEW_SPACE =
+// Total space calculation for the Movie review structure const MOVIE_REVIEW_SPACE =
-  ANCHOR_DISCRIMINATOR + // Discriminator
+  ANCHOR_DISCRIMINATOR + // 8 bytes for the account discriminator
+  STRING_LENGTH_SPACE +
-  STRING_LENGTH_SPACE * 2 + // Space for the length of two strings ('title' and 'description')
+  TITLE_SIZE + // 4 bytes for the title length + 100 bytes for the title
+  STRING_LENGTH_SPACE +
-  MAX_TITLE_LENGTH + // Maximum space allocated for the 'title'
+  DESCRIPTION_SIZE + // 4 bytes for the description length + 500 bytes for the description
-  MAX_DESCRIPTION_LENGTH + // Maximum space allocated for the 'description'
+  1 + // 1 byte for 'variant'
-  2; // 1 byte each for 'variant' and 'rating'
+  1; // 1 byte for 'rating'

 export class Movie {
   title: string;